Royal IHC: Sisterhood with Shipyard De Merwede (1993)

 By October 1992 De Merwede shipyard, one of the few remaining Dutch shipyards building ocean-going ships, was in serious trouble.
 It had built a hopper suction dredger for 100 million for the dredging company Jan De Nul from Belgium.
 It was delivered at a big loss in November 1992.
 The only order left at the time was that for the navy replenishment oiler HNLMS Amsterdam (A836).
 In February 1993 IHC Caland then bought De Merwede.
 One of the reasons to do this was the risk of a competitor buying it.
 As a sister company of IHC Holland, De Merwede got some big orders via IHC Holland in 1994 and 1995.

 In 1995 IHC got an order by Samsung for a wheel suction dredger and some 'Beaver' cutter suction dredgers.
 This was unique, because Samsung had Samsung Heavy Industries, which was the biggest shipyard of the world.
 Samsung normally built dredgers themselves, using American designs.
 That year IHC had so much work that it did not even enter a tender for a big dredger for Boskalis.

 Sisterhood with Van der Giessen de Noord

 In 1997 IHC Caland bought Van der Giessen de Noord, practically the last builder of large commercial vessels in the Netherlands.
 It was specialized in passenger ships, mainly ferries.
-After some mishaps with larger orders, and the post 11 September 2001 slowdown, it became quite at Van der Giessen.
+After some mishaps with larger orders, and the post 11 September 2001 slowdown, it became quiet at Van der Giessen.
 After some dredging vessels were built, IHC decided to close down the shipyard in August 2003.